Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Specific Drugs

 Alpha-blockers used in treating essential hypertension are all highly selective for α1-adrenoceptors.
-Non-selective blockers are used during hypertensive crisis caused elevated circulating catecholamines (pheochromocytoma).
+Non-selective blockers are used during hypertensive crisis caused by elevated circulating catecholamines (pheochromocytoma).
 The following table compares different alpha-blockers that are presently used in patients.

 Alpha-blocker type